dapr/proposals/20260304-RBS-workflow-history-propagation-signing.md

   // Canonical SHA-256 digest of the events in this range. bytes events_digest = 4;

-  // X.509 certificate (PEM-encoded) of the signing identity.
+  // Index into the SigningCertificate table (sigcert-NNNNNN keys).
-  // This is the Dapr identity certificate (SVID) of the app that
+  // Multiple signatures from the same identity (or the same cert
+  // epoch) share the same certificate_index.
+A new entry is appended
-  // produced and signed this range of events. bytes certificate = 5;
+  // only when the certificate rotates. int32 certificate_index = 5;

   // Cryptographic signature over SHA-256(previous_signature_digest || events_digest)
-  // using the private key corresponding to the certificate. bytes signature = 6;
+  // using the private key corresponding to the referenced certificate. bytes signature = 6;

-  // The SPIFFE ID of the signing identity (informational, verified via certificate). string spiffe_id = 7;

   // Note: there is no signed_at timestamp.
 Certificate validity is verified
   // against the timestamp of the last HistoryEvent in the signed range